thegrumpys/odop/docs/Help/gettingStarted.md

 The ODOP starting dialog provides the opportunity to select a design type.
 Within each design type, you will have the opportunity to select an existing design.
-At a minimum, each design type will have a default design with the name "startup".
+At a minimum, each design type will have a default design with the name "Startup".

 &nbsp;

-This screen capture illustrates selecting the **Solid** design type and its default design called **startup**.
+This screen capture illustrates selecting the **Solid** design type and its default design called **Startup**.
 ![Start with Rectangular Solid](./png/SelectSolid.png "Start with Rectangular Solid")

 &nbsp;